-- The possible impact a gambling premises may have on any premises that provide services to children or young people, i.e. school, or vulnerable adult centres in the area; - The possible impact a gambling premises may have on residential areas where there may be a high concentration of families with children; - The size of the premises and the nature of the activities taking place; - Areas with a high level of acquisitive crime (e.g shoplifting, burglary, theft and robbery). - Any levels of organised crime in the area.
+The possible impact a gambling premises may have on any premises that provide services to children or young people, i.e. school, or vulnerable adult centres in the area;

+- The possible impact a gambling premises may have on residential areas where there may be a high concentration of families with children: - The size of the premises and the nature of the activities taking place; - Any levels of organised crime in the area.